Distributing custom ExecutionPlans#

 variant of your node per task:

-// Spread the shards across `task_count` tasks, one variant each.
+// Spread the shards across `event.task_count` tasks, one variant each.

 for (i, shard) in scan.shards.iter().enumerate() {